Recently two separate organizations have asked us for the most frequently-requested information on grant proposals.

 10. Your organization’s mission and brief history.

-9. A list of all programs.
+9. A list and description of all programs.

 8. The annual budget for the current fiscal year, with separate budget sheets for each program.